joshbegley/nyt-latest/README.md

 **Richard Hinch, Speaker of New Hampshire House, Dies at 71**\
-`A Republican, he had a staunchly conservative agenda as his party took control of the state government in the December election.
+`A Republican, he had a staunchly conservative agenda as his party took control of the state government in the November election.
 He died of Covid-19.`\
 https://nytimes.com/2020/12/15/obituaries/richard-hinch-dead-coronavirus.html?searchResultPosition=1

 **New & Noteworthy Visual Books, From Boxing to Hollywood Candids**\